Skekdog/RoundHandler/README.md

-# This is a non-functional Work In Progress!
+# This is a Work In Progress!

 ## Round Handler
 A Roblox round engine.
 Initially developed for [Those You Trust](https://www.roblox.com/games/2848381272).
 Provides a simple way to create role-based gamemodes, with support for advanced functions.